Tiramisu Cake with Italian Sponge Cake

 - Flip all the cakes over onto their tops (so bottoms up) and use a fork to make holes in them, similar to a poke cake (except smaller holes that are closer together – see photo below).

-I tested this cake in a few different sizes and I just loved the way this one looked.
 The cake photographed is four 8 inch layers which is really tall for a sponge cake and can be difficult to assemble.
-If you do it this way, just be very gentle with the last two layers and refrigerate quickly.
-Also when you get to slicing and there’s only half of it left, it will topple over so just slice the whole thing or lay it down.
+If you do it this way, just be very gentle with the last two layers and refrigerate quickly between layers too if needed.

 The cake can be baked: